Best pedigree software 2026: 10 clinical and research tools, ranked honestly

 • You are a hospital committed to HL7 FHIR: TrakGene is structurally aligned.

-• You are building AI agents or a bespoke integration, or you lead with AI-assisted reports: Evagene.
-BYOK LLMs, MCP server, API, webhooks, embeddable viewer.
+• You are building AI agents or a bespoke integration, or you lead with AI-assisted draft summaries: Evagene.
+BYOK LLMs, MCP server, REST API, webhooks, embeddable viewer.

-• You are a small clinic or solo counsellor wanting a credible free tool: Progeny Cloud.
+• You are a small clinic or solo counsellor wanting a credible free clinical-grade tool: Progeny Cloud.

 • You are in an HPO-first rare disease diagnostics service: Phenotips.